megnergit/TypeScript_WeatherApp_R1/README.md

 └── tsconfig.json
 ```

-    We will clone the textbook repo to `src` directory, and work there.
+    We will clone the textbook repo to `src` directory, where we work.

 4. `npm start`

+    `node.js` is started. `node.js` is an 'environment' that provides
-    This give us an App development platform.
-As we edit the source codes
+    us an App development platform.
+As we edit the source codes, we
-    we can see the output at `http://localhost:3000`.
+    can see the updated output at `http://localhost:3000`.

-    `Ctrl + C` to stop the server.
+    `Ctrl + C` to stop `node.js`

 5. Edit the source codes.